 Transition

-A company may elect to establish minimum reserves pursuant to applicable requirements in VM-A, VM-C, and VM-V for business otherwise subject to VM-22 PBR requirements and issued during the first three years following the effective date of VM-22.
+A company may elect to establish minimum reserves pursuant to applicable requirements in VM-A, VM-C, VM-M, and VM-V for business otherwise subject to VM-22 PBR requirements and issued during the first three years following the effective date of VM-22.
 If a company during the three-year transition period elects to apply VM-22 PBR to a block of such business, then a company must continue to apply the requirements of VM-22 for future issues of this business.
-Irrespective of the transition date, a company shall apply VM-22 PBR requirements to applicable blocks of business on a prospective basis starting at least three years after the effective date.
+Irrespective of the transition date, a company shall apply VM-22 PBR requirements to all applicable blocks of business on a prospective basis starting three years after the effective date.

 Section 3: Reserve Methodology